Information about Festival des Arcs

 What does Festival des Arcs offer?

 - A programme of 2-3 weeks of FREE concerts at Les Arcs and the surrounding towns and villages.
-On many days there are two concerts, one early evening and the other later in the evening.
+On many days there are two concerts, one early in the evening and the other later in the evening.

 - An Academy of lessons and master classes for young musicians, with the classes being given by leading professional French or European musicians, many of which are professors in various conservatoires.
 You can find more information about it here.

 Thus it offers much, both for music lovers and for musicians.
 Information on the Academy is given after information on the Festival.

 Festival des Arcs is the « INTERNET » of the French classical music world.
 It is the annual meeting place for many French musicians and most of the professors and musicians are under 45.
 What makes the Festival really special is that the musicians play for almost nothing because they want to do so, and want to give something back for the benefits that they have obtained from the Festival and Academy in the past.
 This means that there is a very special atmosphere and you see many musicians listening to each other playing, and this is quite different from the « prima donna » atmosphere of parts of the music world.

 Why should I be interested in the Festival?